OpenTranslationBible/open-bible/en-GB/05.Deuteronomy/md/deuteronomy-29.md

 It is not only with you that I am making this covenant and this oath,

 ## Deuteronomy 29:15
-but also with those who are standing here with us today in the presence of the Lord our God and with those who are not here today.
+but also with those who are here with us today in the presence of the Lord our God, as well as those who are not present today.

 ## Deuteronomy 29:16
 You are aware of how we lived in Egypt and how we passed through the nations on the way here.